ChrisWiegman/kana/README.md

 `--plugins` A comma-separated list of plugins to install when starting the site.

+`--database` By default Kana uses [MariaDB](https://mariadb.org) for its WordPress database.
+You can use [SQLite](https://www.sqlite.org/index.html) instead by specifying `sqlite` as the database type here.

 ## Trusting the SSL certificate on Mac

 On MacOS, Kana will automatically attempt to add its SSL certificate to the MacOS system Keychain the first time you start a site where SSL is the default.
 You can manually do this without starting a new site using the `kana trust-ssl` command.